rishitsaiya/CS211-DSA-Lab/README.md

 ### All the details regarding each assignment is given in respective directory.

-## PR's are open for refinement in codes.
+## PR's are open for refinement and betterment in codes.